anelook/kafka-first-steps/README.rst

 In this demo we'll look at partitions and offsets.

 1. You should have the producer ``ZooMazon.prodSimple`` already running.
-2. Start ``ZooMazon.consPartitions``, this is our consumer, in addition to the message body, it outputs information about partitions and offsets for every partition.
+2. Start ``ZooMazon.consPartitions``, this is a consumer, where in addition to the message body, we output information about partitions and offsets for every message.
-3. Also, try out the consumer ``ZooMazon.consFiltered`` which outputs results for a single customer.
+3. Also, try running another consumer ``ZooMazon.consFiltered`` which outputs results for a single customer.
 You can see that currently the messages that are related to a single customer are spread across all partitions.
 4. Terminate the producers and consumers that are running.

 Demo # 3: add keys to messages
 ------------------------------------
-When observing the consumer output you can see that messages are spread across partitions in a roundabout way.
+When looking at the consumer output you can see that messages are spread across partitions in some random way.
-Apache Kafka guarantees order only within a partition, so in some situations we want to control how messages are divided between partitions.
+It is important to understand that Apache Kafka guarantees order only within a partition.
+This means that if we want to preserve message orders coming from our customers we need to write all messages related to a single customer into the same partition.
 This can be done by assigning keys to the messages.
+All messages with the same key will be added to the same partition.

 1. Run ``ZooMazon.prodKeys``, this producer uses customer name as key for a message.
 2. Run ``ZooMazon.consPartitions`` and ``ZooMazon.consFiltered``.
 Observe that messages related to specific customers consistently fall into the same partitions.